aleenaraj/Coreference_Resolution/README.md

         [[u'He', 5, 0, 0, 1], [u'Trump', 4, 0, 0, 1]],
         [[u'Trump', 5, 2, 2, 3], [u'Trump', 4, 0, 0, 1]]]]

-The final result after rephrasing the text with its coreferencen is:
+The final result after rephrasing the text with its coreference is:

         [['Obama is the the president of US .', 'Florida is a nice place .',